YuMinYan18/Priority-Queue/README.md

   `top`: get the most minimum value in the queue.

-Each of these functions or properties need the time of logarithm of the size of the queue.
+Each of these functions or properties need the time of the logarithm of the size of the queue.

 ## How to use it
 ### Set up